lazarAdam/Airport-simulation/README.md

 # Airport-simulation
- A simple airport simultion using queues
+ A simple airport simultion using queue.
+This is a peronal class project